Application Checklist

 Your proposal should start on page 2.
 Page numbers should be included from this page forward.

-Please provide a brief summary of the project that captures the most important elements — setting, participants*, central conflict, or concerns.
+Please provide a 2-3 sentence summary of the project that captures the most important elements—setting, participants*, key issues, and form.

-Give an overview of your story, introducing the main participants and potential plot points.
-Describe the anticipated story and narrative trajectory or potential character arcs for your film.
-If your project is non-narrative or not character-driven, what is your project’s concept, and how is it constructed?
-Give an overview of the subject matter and your primary questions and ideas to be explored.
-Please be clear about the elements of your film that remain unknown or unclear and highlight the questions that may steer the direction of your film.
+Give an overview introducing the main participants and plot points in the film.
+If your project is non-narrative or not character-driven, what is your concept, and how is it constructed?
+Please be clear about the elements of your story that remain unknown or unclear and highlight the questions that may steer its direction.

 Explain who you are as a filmmaker, and if applicable, how this project is expanding or evolving your creative practice.
 What does success look like for you as an artist?
 What are the creative, professional, or holistic barriers and challenges you are facing?

-Describe the audience you’d like your film to reach and why.
-How do you plan to reach your target audience?
+Describe the audiences you would like your film to reach and why.
+How do you plan to reach and engage them?

-Provide brief biographies for the director(s), and if attached, the producer(s), cinematographer, and/or editor.
-For each key creative team member, include information about relevant expertise and the individual’s role in the project.
+Provide brief biographies for each key creative team member.
+Include information about relevant expertise and the individual’s role in the project.
 Bullet-list names and titles of any confirmed advisors who are attached.

 1. Fundraising Strategy

-As a fiscal sponsorship program, The Film Collaborative is interested in how you intended to use the program.
-The sample Funding Grid below includes an extra column to identify sources that require fiscal sponsorship.
-Please research your answers carefully.
+As a fiscal sponsorship program, The Film Collaborative needs to understand how you intend to use the program.
+The sample funding grid below shows the required format.
+Please create your own table using the same structure.
+List grant opportunity titles and links, and indicate which funding sources require fiscal sponsorship.
+Research your answers carefully.

 Example: